ffreemt/deepl-tr-pyppeteer/README.md

 ## Usage
 Languages supported: `["en", "de", "zh", "fr", "es", "pt", "it", "nl", "pl", "ru", "ja"]` (currently supported by the website)

-Input file formats currently supported: txt and docx, files with other suffix (e.g., .csv, .tsv) will simply treated as text.
+Input file formats currently supported: txt and docx, files with other suffix (e.g., .csv, .tsv) will simply be treated as text.

 To interrupt anytime: `Ctrl-c`.
 The first few versions may not run too smoothly.
 If it hangs, press `control` and `c` at the same time to exit.